climech/tfw/README.md

 ...
 ```

-All ranges are inclusive.
-Either boundary may be omitted, creating an unbounded range in that direction.
+Either boundary may be omitted, creating an unbounded range in either direction.
 Omitting both parts (`:`) selects all entries.

 ### Filters